tquiggle/OctoBox/README.md

 #desktop=disabled
 ```

-replace the string 'your_SSID' with the name of your wireless network, and 'your_password' with the password.
-Save the file, eject the flash drive and move it to
-your OctoBox.
-When the system boots, it scans for any attached USB drives or an SD card containing the file octobox-config.txt in the top level folder.
-If found, it
-applies the options specified in the configuration file.
+replace the string 'mySSID' with the name of your wireless network, and 'mypassword' with the password.
+Save the file, eject the flash drive and insert it in any USB port on your OctoBox.
+When the system boots, it scans for any attached USB drives (or an SD card) containing the file octobox-config.txt in the top level folder.
+If found, it applies the options specified in the configuration file.

 A word about the config file format.
 The config parser tries to be agnostic about line terminators.
 You can edit the file with Windows, Linux or MacOS.
 As a result,
 it does NOT process the config file line-by-line.
 If you have a '#' character followed by any amount of whitespace (including line terminators) preceding a config